 Even though yoga was originally practiced by men, the typical yoga class in the United States is full of women.
 Of the 36 million yoga practitioners in the US, only 10 million are men.
 Still, that’s good news: in 2012, there were only four million men showing up on the mat.
-Interest in yoga among men is growing, and you can take advantage of that in your studio.
+Here are six ideas for marketing your yoga studio to men:

 Getting more men in your yoga classes comes down to one thing: creating a safe, comfortable space.
 No one wants to feel like an idiot the first time they do anything, and if a man feels it’s likely that he will be the only guy in class, and that he’ll be laughed at for not being able to touch his toes, he’s not going to show up.